AnthonyBadmus/banthony_projects/README.md

+Sentiment analysis is a natural language processing (NLP) technique used to determine the sentiment of textual data (Positive, Negative, or Neutral).
+It is used to assess brand popularity, customer feedback, customer needs, marketing campaign success rates, and competitor brand monitoring, among other things.

-This Jupyter Notebook analyzes a dataset of tweets about a Fast Moving Consumer Brand (FFCare).
-The goal is to assess brand engagement and sentiment.
+This study aims to assess brand engagement in terms of the number of tweets, likes, retweets, and sentiment of tweets about Fast Moving Consumer Brand (FFCare)

 # Objectives